soobshua/partnerinlaw/README.md

-# contractlaw
-Contract law exam prep
+To help you get through law school